unikraft-cloud/terraform-provider-unikraftcloud/README.md

 To run the documentation generator, execute the `go generate` command.
 The output is written to the `docs/` directory.

-The generator uses the following data to populate the provider's documentation pages:
+The generator uses the templates from the `templates/` directory and the following data to populate the provider's documentation pages:

 - Examples inside the `examples/` directory
 - Schema information from the provider, resources, and data sources